Skip to main content

 The facilitation matters because cold exposure surfaces things.
 Emotions.
 Resistance.
 Stories you tell yourself about your limits.
 A good facilitator holds that space without rushing you through it or turning it into a performance.
 The ice bath should be a temple, not a playground.

-Where to Do Cold Plunge Retreats in Thailand
+Where Can You Do a Cold Plunge Retreat in Thailand?

 Koh Samui